 By plugging this into the game slot, you could have 4 game slots available.
 There were a number of after market products that fit the game slots, like a Glass TTY type display that would drive a wide bandwidth monitor to allow 80 characters per line which is more that you can get with a TV display.

-Neon filled glass tube.
-You only see the digit that's on.
 One of the first solid state display devices was the Light Emitting Diode.
-A relative had a watch with an LED display, but the problem was that it took a lot of power and used up batteries quickly.
+A relative had a Bulova Accutron (Wiki) watch with an LED display, but the problem was that it took a lot of power and used up batteries quickly.
+Later TI sold an LED wristwatch and when the battery went dead it was cheaper to buy another watch than have someone replace the battery which required special tools and skill.

 The Liquid Crystal Display consumes a very small amount of power and there is a type that only consumes power when changes are made (see Kent below).Kent Displays - Zero Power LCD display